 Virtually all sports or musculoskeletal injuries result in swelling.
 Swelling accompanies pain, redness, and heat in many cases.
 Swelling is typically visible but can occasionally give a sensation of fullness despite looking normal.

 Reduced Range of Motion

-Compare sides for weakness by performing the same task.
-One way to tell is to lift the same weight with the right and left side and look at the result.
-Or try to place body weight on one leg and then the other.
-A difference in your ability to support your weight is another suggestion of an injury that requires attention.
+Assess for weakness by performing the same task on both sides of your body.
+For instance, lifting the same weight with your right and left sides can reveal discrepancies.
+Similarly, try placing body weight on one leg and then the other to detect variations in your ability to support weight.
+Noticeable differences suggest an injury that necessitates attention.